 When an exchange on a group text turned nasty, one student saw an opportunity to stand up to bullying for his classmate.
-Here are two student perspectives on bullying, from the student who intervened and the student who was bullied.
+Here are two student perspectives on this incident, one from the student who intervened and one the student who was bullied.
+Some powerful ideas about being an upstander and feeling supported emerge.

 Something happened at my school that turned into an opportunity to stand up to bullying.
 I didn’t intend it that way, but that’s what happened.